DevBash1/eoion/README.md

 -   **Simplicity:** Eoion focuses on simplicity and ease of use, similar to Zustand, but with built-in support for reducers and state persistence.
 -   **API Structure:** Eoion provides a more structured API, making it easier to manage complex state and reducers.
--   **React Integration:** Eoion’s `useStore` hook offers a familiar and intuitive way to integrate state management into React components.
+-   **State Management**: Both Eoion and Zustand offer flexible state management, but Eoion provides a more React-centric API with its `useStore` hook.

 ### Eoion vs. Recoil

 -   **Learning Curve:** Eoion is easier to learn and use compared to Recoil, which has a steeper learning curve due to its more complex API.
 -   **Flexibility:** Eoion provides flexibility with custom validators and methods, while Recoil is more opinionated in its approach to state management.
 -   **State Persistence:** Eoion offers state persistence out-of-the-box, whereas Recoil requires additional setup or third-party libraries for persistence.
+-   **State Structure**: Eoion offers a flexible state structure without the need for atoms and selectors, unlike Recoil, which uses these concepts heavily.
+-   **Async State Management**: Recoil has built-in async selectors, whereas Eoion keeps async management simple with React hooks.

 ---